Sunchit/Coding-Decoded/README.md

 * _Deciphering Interviewer's mindset_
 * _Motivational talks_

-In the last year we have solved **_600+ problems_** and published their videos.
+So far over since Aug,2020 we have solved **_1000+ problems_** and published their video solutions.
 We daily publish solutions to leetcode monthly challenges.
 We also solve leetcode weekly contest questions as well.

 #### _A picture is worth 1000 words, and a video is worth 100000+ words_

 Each video has a pictorial representation of the algorithm, test cases walk through and cherry on top is _live coding session_.

 **_Hard work paid off_**.
-We have already reached our first milestone of **_1k+ subscribers_** and hope to build the largest coding community.
+We have already reached our first milestone of **_15k+ subscribers_** and hope to build the largest coding community.

 *************